Conference speakers

 Clare Macey

-Occupational Therapist, Accreditated Hand Therapist (as awarded by the Australian Hand Therapy Association)
+Occupational Therapist, Accredited Hand Therapist (as awarded by the Australian Hand Therapy Association)

 Royal Perth Hospital, WA